 Mango Languages: Learn a language, with more than 40 foreign language courses available (including English).

-MasterFILE Premier: This finds information from magazines, reference books and newspapers, and covers all subjects.
+MasterFILE Complete: This finds information from magazines, reference books and newspapers, and covers all subjects.

 NoveList Reader’s Advisor: Novelist can help you find your next great read in your favorite genre.
 It includes adult, young adult, children’s and easy fiction.